jkopa/jkopa/README.md

 # About me
 My name is Jaroslaw Kopaczewski, I am a Computer Science undergrad with an interest in various areas of systems and application development :^)

-🌱 &nbsp;&nbsp;I’m currently learning - Go lang
+🌱 &nbsp;&nbsp;Currently learning - Go lang

 📫 &nbsp;&nbsp;You can reach me by email: [jarkopaczewski@gmail.com](jarkopaczewski@gmail.com) and twitter: [@jarek_kopacz](https://twitter.com/jarek_kopacz)